 5. continuous improvement

 Certification of a management system is not always sensible or necessary.
-Therefore, when setting up a CMS, this aspect should be carefully examined in advance: what are the advantages of certification?
+Therefore, when setting up a CMS, this aspect should be carefully examined in advance: what are the benefits of certification?
 Is it required (by the market, by customers)?

 About the author

-Eckart Achauer, studied law and business administration, postgraduate studies to become a Master of Business Administration (MBA).
-In-service training to become a European Quality Manager (DGQ), a mediator specialising in business mediation and a Certified Compliance Manager (TÜV).
+Eckart Achauer, studied law and business administration, postgraduate Master of Business Administration (MBA).
+In-service training as European Quality Manager (DGQ), mediator specializing in business mediation and Certified Compliance Manager (TÜV).

 He worked for around 10 years in the international insurance industry in the management of a Swiss insurance group in various functions (claims department, sales, assistance) before moving into management and business consulting in 1997.

-As a consultant and managing director of various consulting companies, Mr Achauer has specialised thematically in organisational and process optimisation as well as in the development and implementation of management systems - quality management, risk and compliance management.
+As a consultant and managing director of various consulting companies, Mr. Achauer has specialized in organizational and process optimization as well as in the development and implementation of management systems - quality management, risk and compliance management.

-At Senator Executive Search Partners, Mr Achauer is responsible for the area of compliance management.
-Within the scope of compliance audits, he analyses their organisational "compliance fitness", he sensitises and trains the management, executives and employees and supports the companies in setting up and implementing individual compliance management systems.
-In doing so, he always takes into account the specific risk situation of the companies.
-Due to his many years of experience as a manager and consultant, he is very familiar with the entrepreneurial challenges from practice.
+At Senator Executive Search Partners, Mr. Achauer is responsible for compliance management.
+As part of compliance audits, he analyses their organizational "compliance fitness", raises awareness and trains management, executives and employees and supports companies in setting up and implementing individual compliance management systems.
+In doing so, he always takes into account the specific risk situation of the company.
+Thanks to his many years of experience as a manager and consultant, he is very familiar with the business challenges faced in practice.